tanyaweaver/python-dev-accelerator/_sources/lectures/day09/jenkins.txt

     [master>]
     heffalump:fizzbuzz cewing$ git push origin master
     Counting objects: 10, done.
-    Delta compression using up to 8 threads.
-    Compressing objects: 100% (6/6), done.
-    Writing objects: 100% (6/6), 670 bytes | 0 bytes/s, done.
-    Total 6 (delta 2), reused 0 (delta 0)
+    ...
     To git@github.com:cewing/fizzbuzz.git
        68482be..3e3d283  master -> master
     [fizzbuzz]
     [master=]
     heffalump:fizzbuzz cewing$

-If all is well, you should be able to look at the main page in ``Travis CI`` and see your tests start, run and pass.
+If all is well, you should be able to look at your main page in ``Travis CI`` and see your tests start, run and pass.

 Advertise Your Awesome